tendaidree/AB-testing-Globox/technical_summary.md

 ;

-/*Analyzing a potential novelty effect by examining user engagement, further analysis in tableau*/
+/* Extracting a dataset for further analysis in Tableau for a potential novelty effect by examining user engagement  */

 SELECT
     g.join_dt AS join_date, g.group,